-300. Archaeological Method and Theory Introduction to archaeology: a survey of the history, aims, methodology, theory, and practice of archaeology.
-The evolution of archaeology from amateur treasure quest and collecting to a complicated science, dedicated to the discovery and study of material remains as well as the exploration and theoretical reconstruction of the past; great discoveries, persons, and factors that shaped this transformation in the 19th and 20th century; theories, issues, and trends in archaeological interpretation; application of archaeology towards a greater understanding of our past and present.
-An introduction to field archaeology and practice: site location, topographical and survey techniques, archaeological excavation techniques for different types of sites; stratigraphy, spatial distribution, seriation; correlation, phasing, absolute and relative chronology; data recording, archaeological drawing (sections, plans, artifacts) and photography; computer applications (including artifact database, archaeological matrix, plans and maps, 3-D monument and site reconstructions); relationships between archaeology and related sciences, between material and non-material culture, evidence interpretation and theoretical reconstruction of material remains.
+correlation, phasing, absolute and relative chronology; data recording, archaeological drawing (sections, plans, artifacts) and photography; computer applications (including artifact data-base, archaeological matrix, plans and maps, 3-D monument and site reconstructions); relationships between archaeology and related sciences, between material and non-material culture, evidence interpretation and theoretical reconstruction of material remains.
 Simulated Excavation Field (SEF) practical training; summer field training opportunities at Mycenae (excavation and Museum research) and Scotland.
 Prerequisite: one ARCH course or ANTH 110, 250, 260, or 261, or CLST 221 or 224.
 This course fulfills either the DIV I.c. or the DIV II social sciences distribution requirement.
 Offered every spring.

-310. Nutritional Anthropology Food is a biological necessity, yet food preferences and dietary practices are culturally determined and highly variable across time and space.
+- 310. Nutritional Anthropology Food is a biological necessity, yet food preferences and dietary practices are culturally determined and highly variable across time and space.
 This course examines nutrition and dietary variation from an anthropological perspective.
 We will first study the basics of food and nutrition, including the nutritional composition of food, nutritional requirements across the human life cycle, and standards for assessing dietary quality in individuals and populations.
 We will then examine the evolution of human dietary practices and we will explore how dietary variation is at the interface of biology, health, culture, and the environment.
 We will also learn about the effects of globalization and the commoditization of food on dietary choices, the health consequences of under- and over-nutrition, and the social and historical constraints on food production and consumption in different societies.
 Prerequisite: At least one course in anthropology or health studies, or permission of instructor.
-This course fulfills the DIV II social sciences distribution requirement.

-331. Principles of Human Evolution This course offers an intensive examination of the evolution of the human family, from our earliest ancestors to the origin and dispersal of modern humans.
+This course fulfills the DIV II social sciences distribution requirement. - 331.
+Principles of Human Evolution This course offers an intensive examination of the evolution of the human family, from our earliest ancestors to the origin and dispersal of modern humans.
 We use skeletal biology, geology, and archaeology to understand the human evolutionary record.
 Prerequisite: Any of the following: 100, 216, 218, 229 or BIOL 100-level course.
-This course fulfills the DIV II social sciences and WR distribution requirements.
-Offered every spring.

-334. Gender, Race, and Globalization This course examines some of the social and cultural effects of economic and political restructuring, otherwise known as "globalization," that have been occurring around the world since at least the 1970s and have accelerated during the past decade.
+This course fulfills the DIV II social sciences distribution requirement and WR graduation requirements.
+Offered every spring. - 334.
+Gender, Race, and Globalization This course examines some of the social and cultural effects of economic and political restructuring, otherwise known as "globalization," that have been occurring around the world since at least the 1970s and have accelerated during the past decade.
 We will focus on the increasing participation of women in the international division of labor, expanding migrations, growing economic and political polarization within and between countries, the racialization of certain populations, commodification and the spread of consumerism, the relationship between the "local" and the "global," and various forms of social resistance.
 Our explorations will include examination of the historical and theoretical discussions of globalization, gender, and race, and ethnographic examples from various parts of the world, including, but not limited to, parts of Europe, Thailand, Malaysia, Mexico, the United States, and parts of Africa.
 Prerequisite: at least one course in ANTH or WGST.
 This course fulfills the DIV II social sciences distribution requirement.
-Offered every other year.

-336. Social Distinctions This course covers anthropological theories of social hierarchy and stratification.
+Offered every other year. - 336.
+Social Distinctions This course covers anthropological theories of social hierarchy and stratification.
 Both the material and ideological bases of social distinction are examined.
 Gender, class, race, ethnicity, kinship, and slavery are some of the specific topics covered in the course.
 Prerequisite: 101.
 This course fulfills the DIV II social sciences distribution requirement.
-Offered every fall.

-345. Advanced Topics in Anthropology Courses offered on an occasional basis that cover special topics such as African women in development, theories of civilization, anthropology and demography, or anthropological genetics.
+Offered every fall. - 345.
+Advanced Topics in Anthropology Courses offered on an occasional basis that cover special topics such as African women in development, theories of civilization, anthropology and demography, or anthropological genetics.
 Prerequisite dependent upon topic.
 This course fulfills the DIV II social sciences distribution requirement.